aycwabtu/aycwabtu/README.md

 * after changing the code, run tests with SELFTEST enabled to make sure the algorithm still works.
 It's too easy to break things.
 * run "make test"
 * test all the batch size implementations
+* share your benchmark values in the pull request
 * publish all your work please, AYCWABTU is released under GPL

 credits